Watson-Personal-Assistant/developer/_content/knowledge/create-cloudfunction.md

 1. Update the `name` pararameter for the app in the `manifest.yml` file.
 2. Log in to IBM Cloud.
 Enter:`bx login`.
-3. From the tutorial directory, push you app to IBM Cloud.
+3. From the tutorial directory, push your app to IBM Cloud.
 Enter:
 ```
 bx app push
 ```